Knowing what to do was never the hard part. Starting is.

 It's the quarterly report.
 It's been open in a tab since Monday.
 Every time you glance at it your mind slides somewhere else, and the not-starting piles guilt on top of the dread.

 So you open Beginary instead of the report.
-You tap the task.
-There's no picker, no list of sub-steps to sort through first.
-One screen.
-One button.
-Above it, one line: it doesn't have to be good, it just has to start.
-You read it, and something loosens.
+You tap the task, and it asks one thing: how does thinking about this feel right now?
+Not a picker, not a list of sub-steps to sort through first.
+Just the question.
+You tap Fine, because today it is, and the app takes you straight into the task.
 The goal isn't the whole report anymore.
 The goal is sixty seconds: open the doc, type the heading, write one bad sentence.
-You tap Start now.
 You write the ugly sentence, and then, almost by accident, a second one.
-When the little note appears a few minutes in, the hardest part behind you, you notice you're already working.
+A minute in, a quiet note says you're past the hardest part, and you notice you're already working.
 Not because you forced it.
 Because the door was finally small enough to walk through.

 Just Start, in plain answers.